Patrick Poivre d'Arvor: Personal life

 He married Véronique Courcoux in 1971, with whom he had six children.
 They divorced in 2010.
-He has three surviving children from that marriage and one son from an affair with Claire Chazal.
+He has three surviving children from that marriage and one son from an affair with fellow news-anchor Claire Chazal.
 His and Véronique's son Arnaud, spoke about the divorce of his parents in 2010 in the Magazine Gala.
 One daughter, Solenn, committed suicide at a Paris metro station in 1995, aged 19, having been a long-term anorexic.
 Her plight became a symbol of the problems of anorexia and bulimia, with Poivre becoming a campaigner and writer on the issue.
 In December 2004, Bernadette Chirac, wife of former President Jacques Chirac, whose daughter also suffered from the disorder, opened a treatment centre in Paris for adolescents and named it "Maison de Solenn".

 Poivre caused controversy by presenting his regular news bulletin the evening after Solenn's death.

 For several years in the 1990s, rumours abounded that Poivre had had an affair with Claire Chazal, his weekend counterpart as TF1 8 pm news presenter.
 The pair refused to confirm the story until August 2005, when Poivre acknowledged in "Confessions", a book of interviews to journalist Serge Raffy, that he was the father of Claire Chazal's 10-year-old son, François.
 "We had set at [François' age] ten the time that this story would be revealed", Poivre said.

-In February 2021, the prosecutors' office in Nanterre confirmed that Poivre was under investigation due to allegations of rape by a female writer, Florence Porcel, for several occasions between 2004 and 2009, as reported in her autobiographical book Pandorini.
+In February 2021, the prosecutors' office in Nanterre confirmed that Poivre was under investigation due to allegations of rape by a female writer, Florence Porcel, on several occasions between 2004 and 2009, as reported in her autobiographical book Pandorini.
+He was formally charged of rape in December 2023.